toncoinpool/stratum-miner/integrations/minerstat/README.md

     -   `-F --boost <boost-factors>`: configure boost factors ([pow-miner-gpu docs](https://github.com/tontechio/pow-miner-gpu/blob/main/crypto/util/pow-miner-howto.md)).
         Can be a single number to apply to all GPUs or a comma-separated list of `<id>:<boost>,<id>:<boost>,...` pairs.
         The only way to find device ids is to run the miner first and check it's logs.
-Defaults to `512` for Nvidia or `64` for AMD.
+Defaults to `2048` for Nvidia(recommended for GTX 1080 and above) or `64` for AMD.

         Given the following device list in miner logs: